acbart/python-sneks/docs/staff_roles.md

 </table>

-Graders can refer to the Ethics Guidelines in the Canvas Pages for more information about how to interpret the components at different levels.
+Graders can refer to the Ethics Guidelines for more information about how to interpret the components at different levels.